 Radio Farda's only transmitter is in Dubai, so they need to add new one

-- Andrew Sullivan.
+in Iraq." - Andrew Sullivan.

 For my liking it shows that Iran isn't as backward and spiteful as is portrayed, as usual it's the establishment that give the population a bad name.
 The problem too is even with the opposition in office, they're still preaching to the Supreme Leader and his council, who have authority over the President.
 Whatever happens next, it's certainly an interesting development.